nephila/django-app-helper/CONTRIBUTING.rst

 tests, including testing other Python versions with tox::

     $ make lint
     $ python setup.py test
     $ tox

-To get flake8 and tox, just pip install them into your virtualenv.
+To get tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::